-Our student's curriculum and co-curricular activities also demonstrate our commitment of ensuring that our program is balanced across social, emotional, intellectual and physical growth.
+Our student's curriculum and co-curricular activities demonstrate our commitment of ensuring that our program is balanced across social, emotional, intellectual and physical growth.

-- The Diploma Programme (DP) is for students aged 16 and up.
+- The Diploma Program (DP) is for students aged 16 and up.
 It is a demanding two-year curriculum that meets the needs of motivated, engaged students, and leads to a qualification that is recognized by leading universities around the world.